Top 50 Best Golf Movies Of All Time

 Average

-Costner’s endearing performance earned him a Golden Globe nomination for Best Actor in a Motion Picture – Musical or Comedy.
-His role added charm and authenticity, contributing to the film’s status as a memorable and moderately successful box office entry.
+Costner’s charming and genuine performance earned him a Golden Globe nomination for Best Actor in a Motion Picture – Musical or Comedy.
+His portrayal brings both humor and realism, cementing the film’s place as an unforgettable—and commercially successful—entry in the sports movie genre.

 8